 The story of European settlement in the Horsham and surrounding district has provided subject matter for various monuments and memorials that form part of the physical fabric of the area.
 At certain periods in the district's history there was greater interest in the local past.
 The 1920s and 1930s saw a newfound popular interest in the recognition and preservation of local settlement history across Victoria.
-In 1922, Victorian state schools penned their local histories as part of a state-wide history project and three of these valuable school records survive for the study area: Lah Arum, Vectis East and Walmer.502
+In 1922, Victorian state schools penned their local histories as part of a state-wide history project and three of these valuable school records survive for the study area: Lah Arum, Vectis East and Walmer.505

 Jubilees and centenaries of major historical events provided a reason to celebrate.
 Various events were organised to celebrate the centennial anniversary of Mitchell's 'Australia Felix' expedition, for example, including the official opening of the suitably named 'Centenary Park' and memorial gates at Mt Arapiles in 1936.
 On this occasion, 3000 people turned out to enjoy an historical pageant and to hear an address by A.S.
-Kenyon on the special significance of Mitchell's camp at Mt Arapiles.
-In 1949, Horsham residents proudly celebrated the centenary of Langlands store.
-The following year, Horsham celebrated its centenary with a grand procession that depicted the history of commerce, agriculture and industry.
-In 1949, Horsham celebrated its centenary with a grand procession that depicted the history of commerce, agriculture and industry.
+Kenyon on the special significance of Mitchell's camp at Mt Arapiles.506 In 1949, Horsham residents proudly celebrated the centenary of Langlands store.
+The following year, Horsham celebrated its centenary with a grand procession that depicted the history of commerce, agriculture and industry.507

 'Back-to celebrations' became enormously popular in Victoria in the 1920s and 1930s.
 There was a 'back-to' held at Natimuk in 1924, followed by a 'Home to Horsham' in 1929, and subsequent celebrations at Natimuk in 1947 and at Horsham in 1950, to coincide with the town's centenary.
 There was also a 'Back to Haven' in 1978 and a 'Back to Dadswell's Bridge' in 1980.
 These celebrations incorporated various events organised around the return 'home' of many former older residents.
 Back-to-school days, church meetings, cemetery visits, and dressing in period costume were among the popular activities on offer.
-Private reunions were also celebrated, especially family reunions, which celebrated the success of a particular local family.
-Local historical societies were also established, with Horsham forming the first society in the district in 1959.
-The
+Private reunions were also celebrated, especially family reunions, which celebrated the success of a particular local family.508 Local historical societies were also established, with Horsham forming the first society in the district in 1959.
+The Arapiles Historical Society, based at

-$^{^{502}}$ See Education Department, Collection of histories of state schools and school districts, 1922, MS 3241-3983, SLV.
+505 See Education Department, Collection of histories of state schools and school districts, 1922, MS 3241-3983, SLV.

-505 See, for example, 'Family reunion: Pioneers of the Wimmera', Weekly Times, 10 September 1921, p.
+508 See, for example, 'Family reunion: Pioneers of the Wimmera', Weekly Times, 10 September 1921, p.
 9.

-Arapiles Historical Society, based at Natimuk, was established in the 1980s (1968) and has established an historical museum at the former Natimuk Court House building (1891).
-506
+Natimuk, was established in the 1980s (1968) and has established an historical museum at the former Natimuk Court House building (1891).509